-This subject may not be combined with subject 110.
+This paper may not be combined with paper 110 (Aquinas).

 112. The Philosophy of Kant (NP 101)

 The purpose of this paper is to enable you to make a critical study of some of the ideas of one of the greatest of all philosophers.